boegel/easybuild-wiki/Configuration.md

 A handful of configuration settings are **mandatory**, and should be provided using one of the supported configuration types.

-The following configuration settings are currently mandatory:
+The following configuration settings are currently mandatory (more details in the sections below):
  * source path
  * build path
  * install path